nplang/NPL-Tutorials/NPL-Titbits/Bus/Readme.md

-# Logical Bus Constructs
+# Logical Bus Construct

-Logical bus constructs are used to define collection of fields (variables).
+Logical bus construct is used to define collection of fields (variables).

 ## Bus Definition